-John Dunning was born in 1942 in Brooklyn, NY.
-He was raised in Charleston, SC, is married, and has two adult children.
+John Dunning was born in 1942 in Brooklyn, NY, and was raised in Charleston, SC.

 John always wanted to write, but was a poor student.
 He left high school in the tenth grade, partly because of an inability to concentrate and absorb lectures.
 Several years ago after his daughter was diagnosed with attention deficit disorder (ADD), the doctor determined John also had this malady that was not imagined in his school days.

 “This may explain my long affection for typewriters,” he says.
 “Unlike a computer, a great old manual typewriter was an honest machine.
 You did your work, it did its work.
 There was no sneaky nonsense, no hidden screens that popped up and wouldn’t go away, and at no time in my 35 years as a writer did I ever ‘lose’ anything because I hit a certain key, failed to hold my mouth right, or sneezed at the wrong moment.”

 John felt he should be a poster boy for ADD.
 Often the inability to concentrate demanded eight or ten hours of effort for two good hours of work.
 Sometimes it leads a writer away from his story, causing a month’s worth of drifting, rambling around, groping.
 “In those times I really have to work to get my story, whatever it is, back on track.”

 John got a GED certificate from the state of South Carolina in the early 1960s.
 “Historically, it’s an interesting document—not because it’s mine but because it states that I am the equivalent of the average white high school grad in the state.
 Now if that’s not an official admission that those old ‘separate-but-equal’ doctrines never worked, what is?

 “I was a raging failure early in life.
 Quit high school, then got kicked out of the Army with a broken eardrum after only two weeks, went on to work in a Charleston glass shop for $1.05 an hour, and looked to be on a fast track to nowhere.